Flat iron steak is tender and juicy!

-This steak is generally nicely marbled which makes it especially rich and flavorful.
+This steak, from the chuck or shoulder portion of the cow, is nicely marbled which makes it especially rich and flavorful.

-Because of its muscular structure, it is best if it isn’t cooked beyond medium or medium-rare (135 F).
-High heat and short cooking time on the grill or skillet work best.
+Because of the flat iron's muscular structure, don't cook it beyond medium or medium-rare (135 F) to ensure a juicy, tender steak.
+High heat and a fast cook on the grill or skillet work best.

 Feeling a bit adventuresome?

 Flat iron steaks love spice rubs and marinades!
 We like this one ourselves:

 Red Wine Marinade